zydeco/minivmac4ios/README.md

 Swipe up with two fingers to show the keyboard, and down to hide it.

 The emulated keyboard features all the keys on an Apple Extended keyboard (except the Power key).
-The Command, Option , Control and Shift keys are sticky, to make keyboard shortcuts easier to type.
+The Command, Option, Control and Shift keys are sticky, to make keyboard shortcuts easier to type.
 You can change the appearance of the emulated keyboard in the settings.